 "But when you scale up to a wing 130 feet tall, how do you control the beast?
 The first Artemis wing is under construction in a special facility in Valencia, Spain, Cayard says, and to control the moving parts in that wing, “We have 38 hydraulic cylinders.
 We want to avoid running hydraulic piping to each of them, because that would be heavy, so we have electrovalves embedded in the wing to actuate the hydraulics.
 But if you had two wires, positive and negative, running to each electrovalve, your wing would look like a PG&E substation, and that’s heavy too, so we use a CAN-bus [controlled area network] with far fewer wires.
 Still, it’s incredibly complex."

-However, it should be noted that its 'slotted' section is highly imperfect, something impossible to find on any aircraft, particularly gliders whose model wings should be followed.
-Does this imperfection contribute to naming AC72s 'wild untamed beasts'?
+Moreover, its slotted section is highly imperfect, something impossible to find on any aircraft, particularly gliders whose model wings should be followed.

-As can be seen, the AC rule was written with fairly tight constraints, limiting spendings and any substantial development by the challengers.
+The AC rule was written with fairly tight constraints, intended to limit any substantial development by the challengers.
 Not exactly one-design, but pretty close to it, letting the design teams figure out small differences only.
+Ironically, instead of limiting spendings, the whole project wasted millions in damages - and a human life.
+Then in order to save it, they limited the only other thing left - the allowed wind speed.

 It can often be heard that AC72 boats belong to the space age and technology.
-In a way, this is true - but space ships designed by the AC experts would obviously fall apart a couple hundred meters after launching...
+In a way, this is true - but space ships designed by the AC experts would definitely fall apart a couple seconds after launching.

-The America's Cup is the world's heritage, not a private property - and this way the organizers are jeopardizing its future.
+The America's Cup is the world's heritage, not a private property.
+This way the organizers have already spoiled the event, and are jeopardizing its future.